vseryakov/backendjs/README.md

 The config parameter `allow-packages` can be used to specify NPM package names to be loaded separated by comma, as with the default application structure all subfolders inside each NPM package will be added to the core:

-  - modules will be loaded from the modules/ older
+  - modules will be loaded from the modules/ folder
   - locales from the locales/ folder
   - files in the web/ folder will be added to the static search path
   - all templates from views/ folder will be used for rendering